 We are interested in submissions covering a wide range of topics broadly related to digital governance such as digitalisation, privacy, government-business relations, regulation, ethical implications of digitalisation, policy, innovation, and European perspectives on digitalisation.
 We also welcome short and timely submissions on current events.

-If you wish to write an article, please first email your idea to the editors (digitalgovernance[at]hertie-school[dot]org) and we will get in touch with you.
+If you wish to write an article, please take a look at our submission guidelines.
+Please then email your idea to the editors (digitalgovernance[at]hertie-school[dot]org) and we will get in touch with you.
 Please include the words "Blog Submission" in your email subject.

 Please follow the following Editorial Guidelines: